 Next, are you in a job or high cost item resale operation?
 Examples include large project contractors such as site developers, apartment complex contractors, institutional contractors (construction of government buildings, hospitals, or military facilities).
 For high cost item resale, these include new car dealerships, RV dealerships, farm equipment dealers, small boatyards, etc. then you should use customized software related to your industry.
 If any of these apply then go with the software recommended by your CPA or industry consultant.

 For most business operations, you earn less than $5,000,000 per year and you are not a job or high cost item reseller.
-So then let’s move onto the next decision in the model.
+Then let’s move onto the next decision in the model.
 Who will operate the software?

 Sage is designed with accountants in mind.
 It is more complex to operate and assumes you have a core understanding of accounting.
 If your daily transactions will be entered by one or two individuals and these individuals have accounting backgrounds, I highly recommend Sage.
 The software is designed to operate along the lines of the traditional accounting processes.
 It tracks data based on the standard ledgers and allows the accountant to pull data in a formalized method.
 Furthermore, if your business will require an audit (most businesses do not have to complete an annual audit) then this software works well in meeting the compliance requirement for internal controls.